keithalewis/math/opm.md

 If $x_n\in C$ converge to $x$ in norm and $\xi\cdot x_n\ge0$ then $\xi\cdot x\ge0$.
 </details>

-This proves if $x$ belongs to the smallest cone containing the range of $X$ then there is no arbitrage.
 The contrapositive is also true.

 __Theorem__.  _Arbitrage exists in
 the one-period model if $x$ does not belong to the smallest